CianMRoche/AstroWiki/Emission & the ISM/Spectra.md

 ## OII doublet
 Traces cool, ionized gas.
-Has been used to trace [[Object Types#CGM|CGM]].
+Has been used to trace [[Cluster media#CGM|CGM]].
 Ratio of two lines depends on the temperature

 ## H-alpha